aquasecurity/tracee/docs/contributing/performance.md

 # Performance Considerations

 1. **Profiling Tracee for Performance test** - Tracee integrates with Pyroscope and Pprof for continuous profiling.
-When running Tracee locally for development or testing, use the `--pyroscope --pprof` command-line option.
+When running Tracee locally for development or testing, use the `--server pyroscope --server pprof` command-line options.

     ```bash
-    sudo ./dist/tracee --pyroscope --pprof
+    sudo ./dist/tracee --server pyroscope --server pprof
     ```

     This enables profiling data to be sent to a local server.
 The Tracee repository includes a convenient way to deploy a performance dashboard for analyzing this data.
 Run the following for more details: